Click here to return to Internship Information

 GENERAL DESCRIPTION OF THE INTERNSHIP IN POLITICAL SCIENCE

 The Political Science Department at Bradley University is committed to providing the best possible educational experience for our majors and minors.
-To that end the faculty demand of themselves the highest standards of excellence in the classroom; however, sometimes even the best classroom learning experiences are not enough.
-One of the ways in which the lessons from the classroom can be supplemented is through internship programs where students get practical, "real world" experience working in government agencies and other organizations which have a direct impact on politics in the United States.
+To that end, the department offers an internship program so that students can gain practical, "real world" experience working in government agencies, political campaigns, the third sector, and other organizations which have a direct impact on politics in the United States.
 Not only does an internship experience provide valuable lessons which can be learned in no other way, but completing an internship provides benefits for student participants in terms of work experience, job contacts and job references which makes them better able to compete in the after-graduation job market.
 It is with these considerations in mind that Political Science 480, Internship in Political Science, is offered to our students.

 PLS 480 allows qualified students to earn academic credit for work experiences in organizations that have an effect on political life in our society.
 Most of our interns work in government agencies; however, the range of organizations in which an intern may work is much greater than just the government agencies which spring readily to mind.
-The range of organizations is limited only by the generally accepted definitions of political science (such as Lasswell's Who gets what, when, where, and how?) and the ingenuity and energy of the prospective intern.
+The range of organizations is limited only by the generally accepted definitions of political science (such as Lasswell's “who gets what, when, and how?”) and the ingenuity and energy of the prospective intern.
+Thus, legislative offices, political campaigns, lobbying organizations, government agencies, third sector agencies, and other not-for profit agencies, as well as some for-profit agencies may well qualify.
 Just as the range of organizations is broad, so are the types of tasks which an intern may find him or herself performing.
 Thus, PLS 480 allows a student to customize their education at Bradley as well as increase their probability of success after graduation.

 Internships are rewarding experiences for the students, but often entail significant investments of time and energy.
 Given the realities of tight job markets and increased competition for slots in graduate and professional schools, a student with a GPA lower than 2.5 might be better served by concentrating their energies on raising their GPA rather than taking an internship.
-Additionally, our experience has taught us that internship tasks almost always include submitting written work to the internship supervisor.
-The Internship Coordinator may require that a student submit a writing sample before approving a request to take PLS 480.
+Because the job sites are off campus, students need to furnish their own transportation to and from the work site.

 HOW TO ENROLL IN PLS 480